 Further details on the activities of Transparency International – Austrian Chapter during the reporting period can be found in our Annual Reports (German only) which are attached to this letter and can be found on our website here for 2017 and here for 2018.

 3. Measurement of Outcomes

-Especially individual members are getting more and more involved in activities of TI-AC.
+Especially individual members are getting more and more involved in activities of TI-Austria.
 Many of them are forming an interactive part in one of our 13 working groups / projects.
-This also represents a new record number in the history of TI-AC.
+This also represents a new record number in the history of TI-Austria.
 Especially the newly founded working group on “International development organizations” represents an unique platform for international organizations like the Red Cross or the Austria Development Agency to discuss, on how to tackle corruption in connection with the use of donations around the world.

-TI-AC intents to further strengthen the relationship with journalists and to get the civil society more involved for the topic of Anti-corruption.
+TI-Austria intents to further strengthen the relationship with journalists and to get the civil society more involved for the topic of Anti-corruption.
 Especially during the scandal evolving around the funding of political parties in Austria, Board members and members of the Advisory Council have tried to raise awareness and explain complex legal matters in various prominent media outlets as well as on nationwide television.

 In light of the conducted studies and assessments during the reporting period, TI-Austria has also increased its expertise on corruption, in particular regarding compliance, whistleblowing, money laundering and illicit financial flows in the private sector.
 The gained expertise will further contribute to the goals of TI-Austria’s anti-corruption work in Austria.